yurikoval/omniauth-slack/README.md

 ## Before You Begin

-OmniAuth Slack is implemented through OmniAuth modules and methods, so you should familiarize yourself with the basics of [OmniAuth (README)](https://github.com/intridea/omniauth).
+OmniAuth Slack is implemented through the OmniAuth gem, so you should familiarize yourself with the basics of [OmniAuth](https://github.com/intridea/omniauth).

 OmniAuth Slack authorizes Slack users on behalf of a defined Slack application.
 If you don't already have an application defined on Slack, sign into the [Slack application dashboard](https://api.slack.com/applications) and create an application.
 Take note of your API keys.

-While you're in the application settings, add a Redirect URL to your application (under the `OAuth & Permissions` section), something simple like `http://localhost:3000/` or `https://myslackapp.com/`.
+While you're in the application settings, add a Redirect URL to your application (under the `OAuth2 & Permissions` section), something simple like `http://localhost:3000/` or `https://myslackapp.com/`.
 The URL doesn't have to be accessible to the public internet, but it should be accessible to your development machine.

 ## Using This Strategy